deepakkumarnd/deepakkumarnd.github.io/_posts/2014-03-27-friendly_url.md

 The **Post.find** uses the same mechanism internally so that you don't have to change anything else.

 But what if you want to get rid of the id parameter?
 You will have to do some hardwork for that.
-Luckly a quick google search gave me an awesome gem called     [friendly_id](https://github.com/norman/friendly_id) which solves this issue in a very few steps.
+Luckily a quick google search gave me an awesome gem called [friendly_id](https://github.com/norman/friendly_id) which solves this issue in a very few steps.

 # Steps to use FriendlyId